fgimian/venver/README.md

 soucre venver.sh

 # Create a virtualenv for the current project (enabling auto-activation)
+mkdir myproject
 cd myproject
 venv init
-cat .virtualenv
+cat .virtualenv  # contains 'myproject'

 # List the virtualenvs available
 venv list

 # Navigating out of and into the project directory will deactivate and activate
 # the virtualenv respectively
-cd ..
-cd myproject
-cd ..
+cd ..         # deactivates the my project virtualenv cd myproject  # activates the myproject virtualenv cd ..         # deactivates the my project virtualenv

-# You may also create a virtualenv without binding it to a project
+# You may also create a virtualenv without binding it to a project, this will
+# always override your current project virtualenv until you deactiavte it
 venv create my_venv
-deactivate
-venv activate myenv
+cd myproject           # the my_venv virtualenv will continue to be activated venv deactivate        # my_env is deactivated and the project virtualenv is activated venv activate my_venv  # re-activate your non-project virtualenv to force override again

-# You may jump straight into a virtualenv root directory using cd
+# You may jump straight into a virtualenv root directory using inspect
-venv cd my_venv
+venv inspect my_venv

 # If a virtualenv is active, you may cd into it without specifying the name
+cd -
-venv cd
+venv inspect

 # You may also copy a virtualenv to a new name
 venv copy my_venv new_venv

-# Finally, you may remove any virtualenv you like
+# Finally, you may remove any virtualenv you like (if active, it will be
+# deactivated for you)
 venv remove my_venv

+# You may also remove a project virtualenv and its binding
+mkdir myproject_subdir
+cd myproject_subdir
+venv clean  # while in the myproject directory, this will delete the myproject
+            # virtualenv and the related .virtualenv file (venver is smart
+            # enough to deal with being in a sub-directory of the project
+            # while doing this)
 ```

 ## Current Plans ##